Skip to Content

 Fruits Dogs Can

-Cherries, grapes, mangoes, oranges, and peaches can cause health issues for your Chihuahua, ranging from mild stomach upset to kidney failure.
+You’ll need to keep cherries, grapes, mangoes, oranges, and peaches away from your pup, as these fruits can cause serious health problems ranging from upset stomach to kidney failure.

 Cherries